Lauricenia/Unit3_Repo/CRITERIAS/CRITERIA_A.md

 definition of the problem:
 ---------
 My client is a student of a boarding high school.
 As he is in a residential living, his clothes often get lost or moved around by other people and he easily loses track of them, having already lost some pieces.
-As such, he requested for an program which can help him keep track of the last location of his clothes.
+As such, he requested for a program which can help him keep track of the last location of his clothes.
 He wants the program to differentiate the clothes by type, brand and colour.